home

 • Java Persistence Architecture (JPA)

-• Java persistency API - Entity Manager and Entities
+• Java persistence API - Entity Manager and Entities

 • Object relational mapping